bvassilo/IoT-Course-AIoT-project/README.md

 ## Exploratory Data Analysis and Data Engineering

-For the Exploratory Data Analysis (EDA) and the Data Engineering process for both a single instance, and the whole dataset, please, follow the instructions in:
+For the Exploratory Data Analysis (EDA) and the Data Engineering process for both a single instance, and the whole dataset, you are prompted to implement and run the following steps:
-1. `02_single_instance_eda_data_engineering.ipynb`
-2. `03_dataset_eda_data_engineering.ipynb`

-According to this step, your are prompted to implement and run the following steps:
 1. Provide a barplot that contains the time-length of the collected instances for each class.
 2. Split the data into fixed windows of X seconds with X% overlap (in samples).
 3. Provide a barplot with the count of instances that occurred after this process, for each class.